Who Pays Property Transfer Tax?

 For foreign buyers, there is an additional 20% tax of the fair market value of your proportionate share of the property.
 This is applicable if the purchase is within the following areas:

 - Regional District of Nanaimo

 The additional property transfer tax doesn’t apply to properties located on Tsawwassen First Nation lands.

 When you purchase or gain an interest in property that is registered at the Land Title Office, you’re responsible for paying property transfer tax.

 The property transfer tax is paid at the time the property completes, when the title to the property is transferred to the Buyer.

 This date is agreed upon by both the buyer and seller in the contract of purchase and sale.

-Now that you have a rough idea of the difference between a deposit vs down payment, it’s important that you keep learning everything about the real estate process from an experienced professional.
-If you’re just starting out in your home purchasing journey, then give us a call at 604-765-0376.
+If you’re just starting out in your home purchasing journey and are looking for a realtor to guide you through the process, then give us a call at 604-765-0376.
 Prefer text?
-604-319-0200 or email email@example.com to start a conversation.
+604-319-0200 or email firstname.lastname@example.org to start a conversation.
 We’re here to help.

 OTHER POSTS YOU MIGHT BE INTERESTED IN…